-We are thrilled when faculty recommend the Writing Center to their students, and we do our best to help them.
-In case you are not familiar with our services, here is a description of a typical writing consultation session:
+We are thrilled when faculty recommend the Tutoring and Writing Center to their students, and we do our best to help them.
+The Tutoring and Writing Center is also happy to offer many services for faculty.

 In an assignment consultation, the Writing Center Coordinator will review your writing assignment instructions and provide suggestions to make your assignment more clear, comprehensive, and effective.
 We can also review rubrics, handouts, and any other component of the writing assignments you use in your classes.
 We can help you start from scratch, or proofread for grammar before posting.
 Contact the Writing Center Coordinator to request a consultation: email@example.com

 A tutor will happily visit your class and give a 5- to 10-minute description of the Tutoring and Writing Center services.
 We will work around your schedule; let us know what is convenient to you.
 A writing tutor can also visit your class in order to present on a specific aspect of writing or documentation, such as how to respond to essay exam questions or proper use of MLA citation style.
 Contact a TWC coordinator to request a consultation: firstname.lastname@example.org

 Embedded Blackboard Consulting

 Faculty can request to add an embedded tutor in their online course.